opentoonz/opentoonz_docs/source/cleaning-up_scanned_drawings.rst

 Defining Cleanup Parameters
 '''''''''''''''''''''''''''

 The Cleanup parameters set the autocentering information and some geometric transformations.

 .. _autocentering:

 Autocentering
 ~~~~~~~~~~~~~
-The Autocenter option aligns lineart drawings and full-color images according to the shape and position of the pegbar holes, in order to set the correct registration for them once they are used in an animation scene.
+The Autocenter option aligns lineart drawings and full-color images according to the shape and position of the pegbar holes, in order to set the correct registration for them, once they are used in an animation scene.

 Pegbar holes have to be included properly during the scanning process in order to be recognized during the process (see  :ref:`Scanning Guidelines for Autocentering <scanning_guidelines_for_autocentering>`  ).

-When the autocenter fails because it is not possible to recognize properly the pegbar holes, an error message is displayed; yet the drawings and images are processed according to the other set parameters.
+In case the autocenter fails because it's not possible to recognize properly the pegbar holes, an error message is displayed; yet the drawings and images are processed according to the other set parameters.

 Autocenter parameters are the following:

 - Autocenter, when activated, triggers the autocenter process.

-- Pegbar Holes sets the side of the drawing along which holes should be detected.
+- Pegbar Holes, sets the side of the drawing along which holes should be detected.

-- Field Guide specifies the size of the reference field guide that has to be used to set the center of the processed drawings and images, and the type of pegbar holes that have to be detected (such as Acme or Oxbry).
+- Field Guide, specifies the size of the reference field guide that has to be used to set the center of the processed drawings and images, and the type of pegbar holes that have to be detected (such as Acme or Oxbry).

 .. tip:: **To check the autocenter on a selected drawing:**